Frequently Asked Questions for International (Non-EU) Students

 Telephone: + 353 51 305388

-14. Are there circumstances where an International student will not be able to renew their study permit?
+- 14. Are there circumstances where an International student will not be able to renew their Irish Residence Permit (IRP)?

-Yes if a student does not attend at least 85% of their classes, their study permit may not be renewed.
+Yes if a student does not attend at least 85% of their classes, their Irish Residence Permit (IRP) may not be renewed.

 A PPS Number is your Personal Public Service Number.
 It’s a unique reference number that all employees in Ireland are required to have.
 Applications for a PPS number should be made through the local social welfare office in Waterford.
 The address is: Cork Road, Waterford.
 Tel: (051) 356000